justinffortier/tool-serverlessSqlSetup-js/README.md

 You will then be taken through the following questions:
 > Make sure you have a note on your exact project name and region from your GCP project.

-- `Project?`
+- `Project?` (This is your GCP Project Name)
-- `Region?`
+- `Region?`  (This is your GCP Region - this should be the same region across all services)
 - `vpcName?`
 - `Connector Name?`
 - `Sql Instance?`
 - `Functions`
-- `IP Range?` (note the defaul is 10.8.0.0/28)
+- `IP Range?` (note the default is 10.8.0.0/28)
 - `Commands only?`

-After inputting the values to these questions, the tool will run commands to setup your vcp connector.s
+After inputting the values to these questions, the tool will run commands to setup your vcp connectors.

 ## Contributing